ahhyanb/starter-tv-show-finder/README.md

 For development purposes, you will likely want to open up a terminal tab, navigate to the `backend/` directory, and run `npm run dev`.
 In a different terminal tab you will want to navigate to the `frontend/` directory and run `npm start`.

+Alternatively, you can run `npm start` in the `root/` directory which will run the `npm start` commands of both the `backend/` and `frontend/` directory. `npm run start:dev` will do the same, but will run the server in development mode.

 ### Database setup

 Set up a new PostgreSQL database instance by following the instructions in the "PostgreSQL: Creating & Installing Databases" lesson.